-Travel expense advances or reimbursements must be reported as an addition to W-2 reportable Federal and State wages and Social Security and/or Medicare wages if the employee's service is subject to the respective taxes, unless the reimbursements are made under an accountable plan.
+Travel expense advances or reimbursements must be reported as an addition to W-2 reportable Federal and State wages and Social Security and/or Medicare wages if the employee's service is subject to the respective taxes.
+This is true unless the reimbursements are made under an accountable plan.